FiveBoroughs/Twilio2Telegram/README.md

 Optional :
 Twilio2Telegram listens for webhook calls on the 8080 port.
-If you want to add https and user the port 80, set up a reverse proxy on the machine
+If you want to add https and use the port 80, set up a reverse proxy on the machine